EWANZO101/Swift-Development-Integrations/README.md

 ## FiveM Integrations:

-- **Custom Scripts:** Develop custom scripts in Swift to add new features or functionalities to FiveM servers, such as interactive NPCs, advanced vehicle systems, or dynamic weather effects.
+- **Custom Scripts:** Develop custom scripts in Swift to add new features or functionalities to FiveM servers,
 - **REST API Integration:** Utilize Swift to integrate FiveM servers with external services or databases via RESTful APIs, enabling functionalities like user authentication, data synchronization, or real-time analytics.

-- **UI/UX Enhancements:** Design and implement intuitive user interfaces for FiveM server management tools or in-game menus using Swift's UIKit framework, ensuring a seamless and immersive gaming experience.

 ## Snaily CAD Integrations: